 The GI Bill is one of the most valuable benefits that most veterans are able to take with them when they leave military service and transition into civilian life.
 The value of a college education vs. not having a college education can be well over a million dollars throughout the course of a lifetime.
-Using the GI Bill to pay for your education, or reduce the number of student loans you need to pay your tuition can make your investment a lot more valuable.
+Using military education benefits to pay for your education, or reduce the number of student loans you need to pay your tuition can make your investment a lot more valuable.

 If you are eligible for the GI Bill, here are some things you need to know:

-GI Bill payment rates are prorated based on the number of credits you take.
-Full time students receive up to $1101 a month (FY ’08 rates), and rates are prorated downward from there.
-Payments can be broken down into full-time, ¾ time, ½ time, etc. A full rate schedule can be found at the VA’s GI Bill rate page.
+Montgomery GI Bill payment rates are prorated based on the number of credits you take.
+Full-time students receive up to $2,122 a month (FY ’21 rates), and rates are prorated downward from there.
+Payments can be broken down into full-time, ¾ time, ½ time, etc. A full rate schedule can be found on our MGIB rate page.

-You have a 10 year window of opportunity to use the MGIB.
+You have a 10-year, 15-year, or unlimited window of opportunity to use the Gi Bill.
 The GI Bill has 36 months of eligibility, but that does not mean you are required to use it all at once.
-In fact, you can start and stop your MGIB benefits as often as you wish, provided you do not exceed the 36 months of eligibility, or the 10 year window.
+In fact, you can start and stop your MGIB benefits as often as you wish, provided you do not exceed the 36 months of eligibility.

 For more information